Chrismas-tech/laravel9-bootstrap5-vite/README.md

-# Laravel 9 Preconfigured with Jetstream, Bootstrap5, Vite and Laravel Actions
+# Laravel 9 Preconfigured with Jetstrap (Jetstream with Bootstrap5 and Livewire), Bootstrap5, Sass, Vite and Laravel Actions installed

 ### 1. Start your SQL Server